SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 ______

 You can use tuples to test multiple values in the same ``switch`` statement.
-Each element of the tuple can be tested against a different value or range of values.
+Each element of the tuple can be tested against a different value or interval of values.
 Alternatively, use the underscore (``_``) identifier to match any possible value.

 The example below takes an (x, y) point,